 Both mediums are fairly close in their available dynamic range, although film is considered to be more tolerant to overexposure.
 Nowadays, digital cameras are typically able to pack more detail into sensors than a fine-grain film; compare 20 megapixels’ worth on 35mm film versus 50 megapixels on consumer Canon EOS 5DS DSLR.

 It is worth noting that the scan quality of film provided by most labs is typically less than ideal, averaging about 2 megapixels per frame for the cheapest option, with higher resolutions often available at a greater price.
 As the purpose of film scans is typically to share the image online, it proves to be sufficient.
 Film prints, where resolution matters more, do not require scanning.
 They are made straight from film negatives.

-In most cases, the quantitative comparison is irrelevant since the onlooker would rarely use a loupe or zoom-in to a photo to judge its quality.
+In most cases, the quantitative comparison is irrelevant since the onlooker would rarely use a loupe or zoom in to a photo to judge its quality.
 And even if they did, they would not be able to tell a difference between a medium-format film photograph and a professional-grade DSLR image.
-The minute sharpness and realism of an end-result are often more consequential to the photographer’s earning potential and ego rather than demands of commercial or scientific needs.
+The minute sharpness and realism of an end result are often more consequential to the photographer’s earning potential and ego rather than demands of commercial or scientific needs.

-At night, a random interference of electric signals creates noise in digital sensors that degrades the image; for film, larger crystals are required to photograph in the dark, which makes the images more grainy.
+At night, a random interference of electric signals creates noise in digital sensors which degrades the image; for film, larger crystals are required to photograph in the dark, which makes the images more grainy.